midl-dev/tezos-snapshot-generator/README.md

 These snapshots are available at [XTZ-shots](https://xtz-shots.io), but you may want to deploy the entire snapshot generation engine yourself, so your disaster recovery plan does not depend on any third-party services.

+This repo also supports generation of filesystem dumps of archive nodes.

 ## Features

 * runs a Kubernetes full node with [history mode](https://tezos.gitlab.io/user/history_modes.html) "full"